What Is an SR1 Form: How & When to File a California SR-1 With the DMV

 For example, if the accident involved driving under the influence (DUI) or other serious infractions, it may stay on your record for a longer period.
 The DMV is unable to guarantee the exact length of time an accident will be on record.

-Note that once you report a traffic accident, it will not be removed from your driver’s record until the date stated in the SR1 form.
+Note that once you report an accident by filling the document, it will not be removed from your driver’s record until the date stated in the SR1 form.
 If you disagree with any information provided on the form, you may file a dispute and request that corrections be made.

 It’s best to contact your insurance company or local DMV field office for more details regarding possible changes in the duration of time an accident stays on your record.